 Cannabis & You

-As we are growing up, we learn to take control of our lives, and to not let life take control of us.
+As we are growing up, we learn to take control of our lives and to not let life take control of us.
+This section talks about non-medicinal cannabis use.

 Why do people use cannabis?